goatquery/spec/README.md

 ### Count

-If the value of `Count` is `true`, then the total count of records, after `Search` and `Filter` have been applied, will be returned in the response header `x-total-count` as an integer.
+If the value of `Count` is `true`, then the total count of records, after `Search` and `Filter` have been applied, will be returned response body under the property `count`.

 Example: `/api/users?count=true`